SixLabors/docs/articles/imagesharp.drawing/primitives.md

 - measure bounds, length, or area before drawing.

 The primitive helpers are best for direct one-off drawing.
 Paths are better when the geometry is part of the model.

+## Practical Guidance

+- Use primitive helpers for direct marks, guides, and simple one-off geometry.
+- Switch to paths or polygons when the same geometry is filled, stroked, clipped, measured, or transformed.
+- Remember that rectangle helpers use top-left coordinates while ellipse, arc, and pie helpers use center and size.
+- Use built-in shape types when the geometry becomes part of your application model.